nmdaslam/MergeRepo/README.md

-# SubRepo
+# MainRepo
-This is my Sub Repository
+This is my Main Repository
-Main Repository